Solvro/pm-topwr/README.md

 # ToPWR PM Repo
-The purpose of this repositry is to containt project management issues concerning ToPWR.
+The purpose of this repository is to contain project management issues concerning ToPWR.